jaydickson02/Maze/README.md

 # Maze
 It's a maze.
 Pretty straightforward.
+It generates using Prim's Algorithm.